chill117/lnurl-platformio/README.md

 ### Generated Tests

-The tests relating to the LnurlSigner class are partially auto-generated using a script.
+The tests relating to the Lnurl::Signer class are partially auto-generated using a script.
 The reasoning for this is to ensure compatibility with the [lnurl-node](https://github.com/chill117/lnurl-node) project.

 To re-generate the test runner file(s):
 ```bash